Stuyvesant High School

 A comprehensive, cumulative final examination will be given at the conclusion of the course.
 The composition of the exam has not yet been determined.

 Students are expected to be in class everyday.
-Students will be excused from absences by giving me a note from their parents or doctor prior to their absence, or on the day they return to school.
+Students will be excused from absences by presenting the teacher with a copy of a note from their parents or doctor prior to their absence, or on the day they return to school.
 Students will be penalized for excessive absences and/or cutting.
-Please give me absence or late notes at the beginning of the class.

-I have read Mr. Epstein’s course contract for Global Studies II:
+I have read Mr. Epstein’s course contract for United States History and Government II:

 Parents Name (Print):